 web address Linkedin: https://www.linkedin.com/in/corrado-tringali-30802517/

-Prof. Corrado Tringali (Laurea in Chemistry, 10.07.73; 110/110 cum laude) is at present Full Professor in Organic Chemistry, Member of the Board of the International Doctorate in Chemistry and President of the Master of Science ‘Organic and Bioorganic Chemistry’ at the University of Catania He is also Member of the Scientific Committee of the “International Summer School on Natural Products “Luigi Minale” and “Ernesto Fattorusso”; Member of the Management Committee for the II Level Master in Drug Delivery (Formazione di ricercatori per la specifica preparazione nel settore delle tecnologie avanzate in Drug Delivery); Member of the Management Committee for the NMR Spectrometer at the Department of Chemical Sciences, University of Catania.
+Prof. Corrado Tringali (Laurea in Chemistry, 10.07.73; 110/110 cum laude) is at present Full Professor in Organic Chemistry, Member of the Board of the International Doctorate in Chemistry and President of the Master of Science ‘Organic and Bioorganic Chemistry’ at the University of Catania He was also Member of the Scientific Committee of the “International Summer School on Natural Products “Luigi Minale” and “Ernesto Fattorusso”; Member of the Management Committee for the II Level Master in Drug Delivery (Formazione di ricercatori per la specifica preparazione nel settore delle tecnologie avanzate in Drug Delivery); Member of the Management Committee for the NMR Spectrometer at the Department of Chemical Sciences, University of Catania.

 He has been a member of the Joint Committee for Education (Commissione per la Didattica) at the Department of Chemical Sciences (DCS), University of Catania; Chairman of the International PhD (Doctorate) Course in Chemistry at the University of Catania (Cycles XXII - XXIV; academic years 2006 - 2011); Chairman of the Research Commission of the Faculty of Mathematical, Physical and Natural Sciences in Catania (2011 – 2013).
 He has been trained in bioassay-guided purification methods at the laboratory of prof. K. Hostettmann (Ècole de Pharmacie - Lausanne University) as well as in modern NMR techniques at the laboratory of prof. E. Breitmaier (Institute für Organische Chemie und Biochemie - Bonn University).